Married at First Sight UK 2021: Do the couples really get married?

 Do the Married at First Sight couples get married in real life or is it fake?
 Find out everything...

-This year, Celebs Go Dating matchmaker Paul C Brunson who is known as the ‘real-life Hitch’ will be pairing the couples, as well as leading UK love guru Genevieve Gresset and psychologist, Dr Angela Smith.
+Celebs Go Dating matchmaker Paul C Brunson will be pairing the couples, as well as MAFS Australia expert Melanie Schilling.

 Do the couples on Married at First Sight really get married?

-A legal wedding requires a marriage license, and according to Channel 4, couples do sign one immediately after the ceremony.
+A legal wedding requires a marriage license, and the couples do not sign one after their Big Day.

 Speaking to The Wrap, Chris Coelen - who works on the US version of the show - explained: "There is a prenup that is built in.
 It's a very short, brief prenup.
 It basically says what they walk in to [the marriage with], is what they walk out of the marriage with.